TPZgus/ZoneSight/README.md

 ## LLM Provider

-CompExtractor currently uses OpenRouter as the LLM provider for competency analysis.
+ZoneSight currently uses OpenRouter as the LLM provider for competency analysis.
 The default model is `anthropic/claude-3.7-sonnet`, but this can be changed in your .env file.

 ### Using Alternative LLM Providers